mohamed-abdul-fattah/magento1-validator/README.md

 ##### float
 Validates a given value to be float.
 ##### gt:min
-Validates the given value to be greater that a `min` value.
+Validates the given value to be greater than a `min` value.
 ##### integer
 Validates a given value to be an integer.
 ##### image